m3gakr4nus/TaskMan/README.md

 ## Feedback

-If you have any feedback, please reach out to me at taskmanproject@protonmail.com
+If you have any feedback, please reach out to me at Mega-Kranus@proton.me